nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 and a list of various results of the quiz of a subject-`ResultList`.
 It also consists of a constructor, getters to all of the attributes in the `Subject` class and a toString method to return the title of the subject.

+####  Topic Class <a name = "topic"> </a>
+The `Topic` class is a class to store information of topics.
+It has various attributes such as the title of the subject-`String`, a list of various flashcards in a topic-`List<Flashcard>`, and a list of the results for all topic quizzes-`ResultList`.
+It also contains various constructors, getters for all its attributes, and a toString method that returns the title of the topic.

 An example of how classes in the card package interact with each other is shown in the figure below.
 In this example, a student has 2 main subjects, mainly Math and Science.
 Math has topics algebra and calculus, while science has topics speed and light.
 He also made flashcards the various topics.

+### Command Package
+The Command package consists of different classes that executes the various commands of the application due to user input, and is split into 4 packages, flashcard, subject, task and topic, as well as a abstract command class, that is a superclass of the various classes in the different packages.

 * Command: In charge of reading the command and calling the relevant methods.
 The package itself holds the following packages.